 When I arrived at my family home in San Diego, I did my longest fast yet: a seven-day fruit juice fast.
 My Mom, ever kind and obliging, bought me a bulk pack of Odwalla smoothies.
 But I was angry and distant, and when my fast ended, I waited until everyone fell asleep and emptied the pantry with binges.
 Deeply ashamed, I searched again for escape.
 I thought if I could control my environment by restricting my access to food, I could control my binges.
 Escape came in the form of a newspaper I saw on our coffee table, whose headline read, “Fires in Helena, Montana.”
-Later that day, I absentmindedly picked up an old western from the bookshelf and flipped to any page.
-The first word I saw was the name, “Helena.”
+Later that day, I absentmindedly picked up an old western from a bookshelf and flipped to a random page.
+The first word I saw was the name “Helena.”
+In my desperation, I took them as signs telling me to go to Montana.

 I went on Craigslist and found a job posting in Helena for lumberjacks.
 In my confused state, I thought that if I had a hard physical job like that, it would kickstart my body into eating normally.
 It felt like a plan.
 I bought a Greyhound bus ticket and told my parents I was going to Helena.
 They were worried, but I must have made a good case.
 My Mom loaned me $600 from my grandma’s social security and my Dad drove me to the bus station.

 My first weeks in Helena, my access to food was mostly restricted, so the binges softened.
 I applied in person for the lumberjack job but was told that operating the heavy timber saws would be dangerous for someone so skinny.
 I slept on the floor of a friendly veteran’s government-provided apartment, and ran out when his German roommate pulled out a butcher knife and started swearing at the TV.
 I rented a room in a military man’s house and got a job as a telemarketer for a pro-life foundation.
 The binges began to return, bit by bit.